Surviving and thriving in the first 90 days - the poka-yoke of hiring leaders

 Now, is this how it has to be?
 Do new, good people need to struggle like this?
 Do companies wait for years to get the returns of the hires they made, if at all?

 We believe new hires need constant attention for the first year after the contract is signed, all compliance videos are watched, and questionnaires are answered.
-In other words: onboarding AND hiring.
-It is like planting a tree: They are bought, then put into the ground, and then watered for a long time, to ensure they grow roots.
-Only then do they grow leaves and give shade or carry fruits.
+In other words, onboarding AND hiring.
+It is like planting a tree: They are bought, put into the ground, and then watered for a long time to ensure they grow roots.
+Only then do they produce leaves and give shade or carry fruits.

 Poka-Yoke of hiring

 Poka-Yoke (“poka” stands for carelessness/unfortunate errors and “yoke” means “prevention” in Japanese) is part of lean methodology: If you know what’s causing an error, you can take preventative action using technical or process fixtures, coloured markings or checklists.
-Shigeo Shingō (1909-1990) was a co-founder of the Toyota Management System and is mostly known as the man who invented Poka-Yoke.
+Shigeo Shingō (1909-1990) co-founded the Toyota Management System and is mostly known as the man who invented Poka-Yoke.
 He coined the phrase: “Quality is not checked, it is produced”.

-In the context of the hiring process, it means that you design a process that produces excellent results always, by designing the errors out of the process.
+In the context of the hiring process, this means designing a process that always produces excellent results by eliminating errors.

 Notes for a company to have thriving new hires